philpennock/homebrew-protocols/README.md

 Homebrew: Protocols
 ===================

+**WARNING: UNMAINTAINED**

+_I no longer use macOS for a desktop/laptop OS, and do not use Homebrew on Linux, so am not in a position to test fixes to this repository._
+_Please either fork this (I will link to a maintained fork) or provide patches: I will merge, untested, sane-looking fixes._

 These formulae are for Homebrew, a package management system for MacOS.

 Support for non-macOS Brew is limited to non-existent, for pragmatic reasons.